-Undergraduate Degree for Communications
+Undergraduate Degrees in Communications

 International students who earn an undergraduate degree in communications have a better chance of entering the workforce in careers such as journalism, advertising and public relations.
 A communications major will experience hands-on learning and real work experience throughout the pursuit of a degree.
 It is important to know what to expect in the program as well as what the program will expect from students.